intelligent-soft-robots/o80_roboball2d_example/README.md

 - roboball2d_interface : the driver to roboball2d, according to the interface provided by robot_interfaces.
 See: [github isr](https://github.com/intelligent-soft-robots/roboball2d_interface)
 - o80_roboball2d : the o80 backends and frontends on top of roboball2d_interface.
 See: [github isr](https://github.com/intelligent-soft-robots/o80_roboball2d)
 - o80_roboball2d_example : an example showing the user code using the API provided by o80_roboball2d.
 See: [gitub isr](https://github.com/intelligent-soft-robots/o80_roboball2d_example)

+# Limitations

+This software has been created for the purpose of testing o80.
+It is not expected to be used beyond this, and no documentation is offered.

+ # Author

+ Vincent Berenz, Max Planck Institute for Intelligent Systems